Things to do in Durham, North Carolina

 DURHAM BULLS ATHLETIC PARK

 Minor League Baseball fan?
 Then you got to check out the Durham Bulls Athletic Park.
 Durham Bulls Athletic Park is a ballpark in Durham, North Carolina that is home to the Durham Bulls, the AAA affiliate of the Tampa Bay Rays of Major League Baseball.
 Established in 1902 as the Durham Tobacconists and disbanded many times over the years, the Bulls became internationally famous in 1988 following the release of the movie Bull Durham starring Kevin Costner, Tim Robbins, and Susan Sarandon.
-The season is now in full swing.
-This is great family fun.
+The season is over, but you can still visit the stadium and many other events take place during the winter season.

 Another great asset in Durham is the Museum of Life & Science.
 The Museum of Life and Science is a science museum located in Durham, North Carolina, USA, featuring an array of largely hands-on exhibits intended to illustrate concepts of natural science.